FAQs: Life at LMU as an Erasmus+, UK, SEMP or LMUexchange student

 • telc German

-If you are a native speaker of one of the languages, or are already studying at a German or English-speaking university, no proof of language skills is required.
+If you are a native speaker of one of the languages or are already studying at a German or English-speaking university, no proof of language skills is required.

 We have a limited number of rooms in student housing as part of the Servicepaket (service package) offered by the Munich Student Union.
 These are assigned at random.
-They are usually available from 1 March or 1 September for a stay of one or two semesters.

 Health insurance is mandatory for all students.
 Exchange students need a digital Versicherungsbescheinigung (insurance certificate) from a statutory health insurance provider (e.g. TK, AOK, Barmer, DAK or others).
 This digital certificate of insurance is a prerequisite for enrollment.